bowmanlab/flow_cytometry_scripts/README.md

 # flow_cytometry_scripts
 Base scripts for flow cytometry analysis.

 This repository has basic scripts for analyzing data from our Guava 11HT, generalizable to most flow cytometry instruments.
-Some older scripts from our defunt CyFlow Space are also present.
+Some older scripts from our defunt CyFlow Space are also present in the old_cyflow directory.

-fcm_model_AF.r - Constructs a model to classify autofluorescent data.

-fcm_model_SG.r - Constructs a model to classify sybergreen data.
+fcm_model.r - Constructs a model to classify FCM data from the Guava 11HT.

-fcm_predict.r - Classifies data according to a model constructed by one of the other scripts.
+fcm_predict.r - Classifies data according to a model constructed by fcm_model.r.

-cyflow_fcm_model_AF.r
-cyflow_fcm_model_SG.r
-cyflow_fcm_predict.r
+Current models and associated figures can be found as .Rdata and .pdf files, respectively.